0x0ade/0x0ade.github.io/ideas/fnadroid-player.md

 If you're a supporter on Patreon (or want to become one), you might want to check out [the post on Patreon.](https://www.patreon.com/posts/20619709)

-If you're a FNA developer, feel free to [ping me on Twitter](https://twitter.com/0x0ade) to gain access to the Discord server.
+If you're a FNA developer, please [contact me on Twitter](https://twitter.com/0x0ade) to gain access to the Discord server, which also contains a link to the newest .apk

 ----